Hybrid Neural Autoencoders for Stimulus Encoding in Visual and Other Sensory Neuroprostheses: Related Work

-van Steveninck \textit{et al.} \cite{de_ruyter_van_steveninck_end--end_2022} proposed an end-to-end optimization strategy with a fixed phosphene model, similar to \ac{HNA}.
-However, their approach crucially differs from ours in that they included a secondary deep neural network to post-process the predicted phosphenes.
+Van Steveninck \textit{et al.} \cite{de_ruyter_van_steveninck_end--end_2022} proposed an end-to-end optimization strategy with a fixed phosphene model, similar to \ac{HNA}.
+However, their approach crucially differs from ours in its inclusion of a secondary \ac{DNN} to post-process the predicted phosphenes.
 This is a critical limitation, because a low reconstruction loss does not reveal whether a high-fidelity encoder was learned or whether the secondary decoder network simply learned to correct for the encoder's mistakes.
 In addition, they used an unrealistic phosphene model that simply upscales and smooths a binary stimulus pattern.
 It is therefore not clear whether their results would generalize to real visual prosthesis patients.

 Relic \textit{et al.}~\cite{relic_deep_2022} also utilized the end-to-end approach, but without the secondary decoder network used in \cite{de_ruyter_van_steveninck_end--end_2022}.
 They used a more realistic phosphene model, which accounts for some spatial distortions (\textit{e.g.}, axonal streaks), but not the effects of stimulus parameters.
-Since including a nontrivial phosphene model in the loop is not straightforward, they instead trained a surrogate neural network to approximate the forward model.
-We re-implemented Relic's `surrogate' approach in this paper as a baseline method to compare against, as described in Section~\ref{sec:forward}.
+Since including a realistic phosphene model in the loop is not straightforward, they instead trained a surrogate neural network to approximate the forward model.
+We re-implemented Relic's surrogate approach in this paper as a baseline method to compare against, as described in Section~\ref{sec:forward}.